slarmoo/.github/profile/essentials/startUp/startUp.md

 - **WebSocket** - Support for pushing data from the server.
 This can be peer to peer communication _(e.g. chatting with friends through the browser)_, or realtime data from the server _(e.g. stock prices or the current game leader)_.
 - **Web framework** - Using React to add components and request routing

-The [Simon](https://simon.cs260.click) application is meant to give you an example of the level of complexity you are looking for, and how to build your start up application.
-Use Simon as a chance to experiment with things you are considering doing with your start up application.
-Once you learn how Simon does something you can leverage that code in your start up.
+The [Simon](https://simon.cs260.click) application is meant to give you an example of the level of complexity you are looking for, and how to build your startup application.
+Use Simon as a chance to experiment with things you are considering doing with your startup application.
+Once you learn how Simon does something you can leverage that code in your startup.

 Immediately start thinking about what you would like to build.
-What you do for your start up application is completely up to you.
+What you do for your startup application is completely up to you.
 So make it something that is interesting to you.
 It doesn't have to be complex.
 In fact **simple is usually better**.
-Dream big, but pick a very small minimal viable product for your start up application.
+Dream big, but pick a very small minimal viable product for your startup application.

 Keep the styling of your application simple.
 One common mistake is to spend enormous amounts of time trying to make your application look a certain way.
 Instead leverage what Simon does.
 Make it look reasonable and then move on to the next technology.
 You can always come back later and make it look better.

 ## Deliverables

-You will turn in the following deliverable versions of your start up application.
+You will turn in the following deliverable versions of your startup application.

 1. Design
 1. HTML